 If we propose to refuse your registration (Proposed Negative Notice), you will be notified in writing, with reasons for the decision.
 You will be invited to submit further information at this time.

 If your application is refused (Negative Notice), you will be notified in writing, with reasons for the decision.

-Your employer and/or volunteer organisation will be notified that you have been refused registration and to remove you from child-related work.
+Your employer and/or volunteer organisation will be notified that you have been refused registration.

 Your employer and/or volunteer organisation will not be told why your registration was refused.

-If your registration is refused, you cannot re-apply for 5 years (unless you have been granted permission to apply earlier).
+If your registration is refused, you cannot re-apply for 5 years (unless you are granted permission to apply earlier).

 It is an offence to work or volunteer in child-related regulated activities without registration.
 Serious penalties apply.

 Applying for a review of a refusal

 You can request a review of the refusal (Negative Notice), however you cannot request a review if: